Day 1: Arrive Tokyo

 Day 2: Tokyo and to Takayama

-This morning we embark on a city tour of this dynamic city.
-We visit the Meijii Shrine and Asakuna Kannon Temple before a Shinkansen 'Bullet Train' takes us on a swift smooth ride to Nagoya and from there an express train to the tranquility of Takayama, or 'Little Kyoto'.
-We stay overnight in a ryokan a traditional Japanese Inn.
+Spend the morning exploring this dynamic city.
+Take some time to visit the Meijii Shrine and Asakuna Kannon Temple before a Shinkansen 'Bullet Train' takes you on a swift smooth ride to Nagoya and from there an express train to the tranquility of Takayama, or 'Little Kyoto'.

 Day 3: Takayama to Kanazawa